PoloGT/abbreviation-discourse-plugin/README.md

 ```
 You cannot use colons  `(:)` or pipes `(|)` in the definition of your abbreviations.

-You can keep adding more acronyms through the admin panel later on, but restarting Discourse is still required.
+You can keep adding more acronyms through the admin panel later on.

 ##Old posts
 ----------